PoCInnovation/Workshops/software/14.Vercel/README.md

 It's time to retrieve your posts and share it with the rest of the world.

-To do it, you know the recipe, just create a new component named `Posts` and a `stylesheet` named `posts.module.css`.
+To do it, you know the recipe, just create a new component named `Posts` and a `stylesheet` named `Posts.module.css`.

 You will also need to fetch your data from your API.
 This [documentation](https://nextjs.org/docs/basic-features/data-fetching) can help you to do it.